 Research output: Scientific - peer-review › Article

-INTRODUCTION: Clinical information is needed to assess the causal relationship between a drug and an adverse drug reaction (ADR) in a reliable way.
+Introduction Clinical information is needed to assess the causal relationship between a drug and an adverse drug reaction (ADR) in a reliable way.
 Little is known about the level of relevant clinical information about the ADRs reported by patients.

-OBJECTIVE: The aim was to determine to what extent patients report relevant clinical information about an ADR compared with their healthcare professional.
+Objectives The aim was to determine to what extent patients report relevant clinical information about an ADR compared with their healthcare professional.

-RESULTS: A total of 197 cases were included.
+Results A total of 197 cases were included.
 In 107 cases (54.3%), patients and healthcare professionals reported a similar level of clinical information.
 Statistical analysis demonstrated no overall differences between the groups (p = 0.126).

-CONCLUSIONS: In a unique study of cases of ADRs reported by patients and healthcare professionals, we found that patients report clinical information at a similar level as their healthcare professional.
+Conclusions In a unique study of cases of ADRs reported by patients and healthcare professionals, we found that patients report clinical information at a similar level as their healthcare professional.
 For an optimal pharmacovigilance, both healthcare professionals and patient should be encouraged to report.

-|State||Published - 12-Apr-2017|
+|State||Published - Jul-2017|